My Priorities

 When I first moved to Loveland in 2016, half

-of my paycheck was going to my one-bedroom, basement-level apartment.
-Today, it’s hard for so many, even the public servants essential to our society (such as teachers, firefighters, and EMTs) struggle to afford to live here.
+Today, it’s hard for so many, even the public servants essential to our society (such as teachers, nurses, and EMTs) struggle to afford to live here.
 We all deserve affordable housing in our city.

 Supporting Small Businesses